-His investigations in Germany focus on far right movements and right-wing violence.
-Internationally, Marius investigates subjects such as large-scale agricultural investments, mining, illegal logging, industrialized fisheries and other forms of natural resource extraction which often go along with environmental destruction, social conflicts and violations of human rights.
-He prefers reporting from on the ground and working on long-term projects, mostly in Africa, Asia and Europe.
+My investigations in Germany focus on neo-Nazi movements and right-wing violence.
+Internationally, I investigate subjects such as illegal waste trafficking, large-scale agricultural investments, mining, illegal logging, industrialized fisheries and other forms of natural resource extraction which often go along with environmental destruction, social conflicts and violations of human rights.
+I prefer reporting from on the ground and working on long-term projects, mostly in Africa, Asia and Europe.

-Marius investigates, documents and analyzes racist attacks on refugees in Germany for the Amadeu Antonio foundation, stern magazine and NGO pro asyl.
-While he presents his findings as a speaker and writes about racist attacks for various media outlets, Marius also frequently shares the database of this unique documentation work with other journalists who use his insights for their reporting (from local newspapers to New York Times) as well as with academic researchers (studies based on this database have, for example, been published in Research and Politics or West European Politics).
-If you are interested in using the data or if you would like Marius to assist you with your reporting on right-wing violence in Germany, please contact him.
+I investigate, document and analyze racist attacks on refugees in Germany for the Amadeu Antonio foundation, stern magazine and NGO pro asyl.
+I present this work and our findings as a speaker.
+I also write about racist attacks for various media outlets.
+I frequently share the database of this unique documentation work with other journalists who use our insights for their reporting (from local newspapers to New York Times) as well as with academic researchers (studies based on this database have, for example, been published in Research and Politics or West European Politics).
+If you are interested in using the data or if you would like me to assist you with your reporting on right-wing violence in Germany, please contact me.

-Marius has been awarded the Georg von Holtzbrinck Prize for Business Journalism and the Hamburg Media Price for Child protection.
-He has been nominated twice for the German Reporter Award: in 2016 for his web documentary about Malawi’s addiction to growing tobacco and in 2017 for his web documentary about the children who fight for survival in India’s mica mines.
-He was also a nominee for the 2015 Grimme Online Award for “Apropos Kosovo”, a selection of stories about Europe’s youngest nation state, a web-based magazine that he co-produced.
+I have been awarded the Georg von Holtzbrinck Prize for Business Journalism and the Hamburg Media Price for Child protection.
+I have been nominated twice for the German Reporter Award: in 2016 for my web documentary about Malawi’s addiction to growing tobacco and in 2017 for my web documentary about the children who fight for survival in India’s mica mines.
+I was also a nominee for the 2015 Grimme Online Award for “Apropos Kosovo”, a selection of stories about Europe’s youngest nation state, a web-based magazine that I co-produced.

-Before, he studied area studies Asia/Africa and contemporary history at the Humboldt University in Berlin.
+Before, I studied area studies Asia/Africa and contemporary history at the Humboldt University in Berlin.

-Marius speaks fluent German, English and Swahili.
-He also likes to refresh his French, Spanish and Hausa during travels.
-He is based in Berlin.
+I speak fluent German, English and Swahili.
+I also like to refresh my French, Spanish and Hausa during travels.
+I am based in a village North Rhine-Westphalia.